chgroenbech/deep-learning-for-genomics/README.md

-# deep-learning-for-genomics
+# Deep Learning for Genomics

+Special course at DTU Compute and Pers Lab.

-Using deep learning methods on single-cell sequencing data for classification of cell types
+Using deep learning methods on single-cell sequencing data for classification of cell types.